- Autumn Decor – making our homes warm and inviting is a great way to cultivate romance. Try some of these simple, yet beautiful ideas.

-Thanksgiving Parade fun – Make some fun prizes to go along with this kids scavenger hunt during the parade.
-Click here for a list of things to cross off your list for the parade.
+- Thanksgiving Parade fun – Make some fun prizes to go along with this kids scavenger hunt during the parade.
+Do a search for this year’s scavenger hunt offerings on Google or Pinterest.
 If your husband successfully finds all the items they can “cash in” later. 😉 Make it something they’ll truly be thankful for.

 - Black Friday Eve Tradition – Place in their napkin during your Thanksgiving Feast a special note from you that tells them what you plan to do after the kids are in bed that night.
 Sure the next morning is Black Friday, but inform them of the romance of Black Friday Eve–dress all in black and do what you can to make them never forget this night.